Ayehu/custom-workflows/GenericServiceRecycle/README.md

 ACTION:

-1.this workflow check service status
+* this workflow check service status
-2.Restart the stopped service
+* Restart the stopped service
-3.put required details in tickes
+* put required details in tickes
-4.on succesfull ticket will close
+* on succesfull ticket will close
-5.on failure reassign mechanism will trigger.
+* on failure reassign mechanism will trigger.